Soliprem/ThumbPick/README.md

 ## Controls

+Regardless of the mode you're in, `Escape` will also close the window if you're not currently searching.

 | Input            | Action                                   |
 | ---------------- | ---------------------------------------- |
 | **Alphanumeric** | Append character to search               |